Site Summary

 Acquiring MIDI files

 Don’t confuse the MIDI Player with the MIDI files.
 If you download and use our MIDI Player (called MyMIDI Player), it will provide you with the means to play MIDI files.
 MyMIDI Player will also install about 250 MIDI files of public domain hymns, but you will have to source MIDI files for other songs elsewhere.
-We supply some on this site, but here or elsewhere you need to find copyright compliant suppliers of MIDI files to acquire the MIDI files you need.
+We supply many on this site, but here or elsewhere you need to find copyright compliant suppliers of MIDI files to acquire the MIDI files you need.

 MyMIDI

 Our #1 recommended MIDI file supplier is worship-downloads.com.
 We wrote a tool called MyMIDI which resides on their website, allowing you to customise their MIDI files to suit your purposes.
 This is a world first, and a big step in making computer generated music more useful in churches.
-There is a blog category for information about MyMIDI.

 MIDI Player